Home office and your lifestyle

 Organise your home office the way you want it

-Arrange to have a practical desk and comfortable chair.
-This is where you spend most of your time.
+Arrange to have a working desk and comfortable chair.
+It is where you spend most of your time.
 Find a comfortable chair, and decide what kind of tabletop space you would like and need.
-I had my home office desk specially build to the way I like to work and in materials, I like working on.
+I had my home office desk specially build to the way I like to work, and in materials, I like.
 Do you want a standing desk?
-A desk with a top for scrawling ideas on?
-A small desk that only fits your laptop, or a large desk to hold three monitors?
+A desk with a top on which to unscramble ideas?
+A small desk which only fits your laptop, or a large desk to hold three monitors?

-Give consideration to the air conditioning and heating you will require.
+Consider the air conditioning and heating you will require.
 The temperature will have an impact on your productivity and enjoyment.
-It is a good idea to select an office with windows for good natural light.
+It is a good idea to select an office with windows for excellent natural light.

 Have a place for clutter or disposing of it

 Studies show that some people like a messy situation to work http://goo.gl/gJ6NAj.
 There are others who can’t focus unless everything is in its proper place.
 Spend time deciding how you like to work and design your office accordingly.
 It’s your office; you must be happy working in it, you don’t have to conform to anyone’s corporate rules.
 Have a place for everything and have everything in its place, you will feel better and perform better.
 Remember you probably won’t have a personal assistant on hand to find things for you.

 Built-in cupboards or other cupboards or shelving in the house or garage can take care of items you don’t use on a regular basis.
 I have one four-drawer filing cabinet in my office and four in the garage.
 The amount of paper to be stored is diminishing as it becomes digitised.
 You’re not a bad person or terminally disorganised if your office is a mess right now.
 You’re just a person who hasn’t taken the time to learn new habits and make full use of technology, that helps you keep your office as organised as you would like.